AdamGagorik/jinja2-mermaid-extension/README.md

 | **mermaid_docker_image** | The docker image containing the mermaid-cli tool.                          | `"minlag/mermaid-cli"` |
 | **mermaid_volume_mount** | The directory in the docker container to mount the temporary directory to. | `"/data"`              |

-The mode determines the replacement string.
+The block will be replaced by a string based on the `mode` argument.

 - `"path"`: Output the path to the generated image.
 - `"markdown"`: Output a simple markdown image link.